madhurimasinha/Arithmetic-Logic-Unit/README.md

 - _Operations_: The operations (arithmetic operations, logical operations, shift operations, comparison operations) are selected based on the control signal

-- _Flags_: The ALU generates flags for decision-making Zero(Z) - set when result = 0,
+- _Flags_: The ALU generates flags for decision-making Zero(Z) - set when result = 0
   Carry(C) - set when addition or subtraction generates a carry/borrow
-  Overflow(V) - set when signed arithmetic overflows the representable range, Negative(N) - reflects MSB of result (sign bit in two’s complement), Parity (P) - set if the number of 1s in result is even
+  Overflow(V) - set when signed arithmetic overflows the representable range
+  Negative(N) - reflects MSB of result (sign bit in two’s complement)
+  Parity (P) - set if the number of 1s in result is even